 Two of my poetry comics appear in Barrelhouse The Unintentionally Grim Issue #16, which had it's debut at AWP 2017——and has since sold out.
 Huge thanks to comic editor Killian Czuba for accepting these as poetry comics.
 I made these in the cold residency house in Wales.
 Get a preview of these 2 pieces.

-I met Alex Rothman, the fantastic editor of Ink Brick, after he spoke on an AWP panel about comics poetry (or poetry comics, or, I call them po-coms): combination of words and images in a way that are 'free from the tyranny of narrative' (Bianca Stone's quote) that typically guides graphic novels or comics.
-Even though I'd been creating these, I didn't know they had a name.
-Alex points to Joe Brainard of the New York School Poets as a founder comics poetry.
+Even though I'd been creating poetry comics for awhile, I didn't know they had a name until I met Alex Rothman, editor of Ink Brick, at AWP.
 These are the first comic poetry pieces I submitted, the first to be published.
-Get a preview here.
 Purchase Ink Brick e-issues to see them in situ surrounded by amazing artists and writers of po-coms.

 Birds We Piled Loosely took [in the Natural History of Projection & Bone], along with [fallen black figs] and [elsewhere scrims of light] for their online journal Issue #8.
 They named me a Nightingale; I was honored.
 These poems also appear in the Angle of Reflection anthology, and are part of my Dear Z series from my Can Serrat Spain residency.
 Read these poems and download this issue to read more incredible work.